 Gettysburg College faculty and students are committed to advancing knowledge within their respective academic disciplines.
 In order to accomplish this goal most effectively, the college community believes that adherence to strict ethical norms is essential.
 Values such as honesty, respect for the rights and dignity of human beings, and the humane treatment of animals are not only important for living an ethical life but are among the values that underlie excellent research.
 However, ethical decisions may often be complex when weighing the common good with the integrity of the study and so the College has established the Institutional Animal Care and Use Committee (IACUC) to ensure that Gettysburg faculty and students have considered all relevant ethical issues when designing and conducting their research.

-To ensure compliance with the highest humane, ethical, scientific and legal standards, all Gettysburg College faculty members undertaking research on any vertebrate animal must complete a Vertebrate Animal Use in Research and Teaching form and submit a printed copy to the faculty member's department chair for signature.
+To ensure compliance with the highest humane, ethical, scientific and legal standards, all Gettysburg College faculty members undertaking research on any vertebrate animal must complete a Vertebrate Animal Use in Research and Teaching form (DOCX) and submit a printed copy to the faculty member's department chair for signature.
 Then both, the printed form together with a completed electronic version, must be submitted to the Gettysburg College's Institutional Animal Care and Use Committee chair for formal committee review before beginning the project.

 The IACUC must review the following: